tyler-richardett/tylerrichardett/content/authors/tylerrichardett/_index.md

 title: Tyler Richardett
 ---

-Tyler Richardett is a machine learning engineer at ComponentWise Solutions, where he oversees the development of deep learning- and computer vision-based solutions for clients at the Department of Homeland Security.
+Tyler Richardett is a data scientist at ComponentWise Solutions, where he oversees the development of deep learning- and computer vision-based solutions for clients at the Department of Homeland Security.
 On occasion, he contributes to [American Soccer Analysis](https://www.americansocceranalysis.com/).

 He holds an M.S. in Data Analytics Engineering from George Mason University.